 \subsection{Height of the film downstream of the hydraulic jump}

-Figure \ref{fig:1}(b) compares the predicted jump height $H$ {predicted by (\ref{eq:CAP2})} and radius $R$ {given by (\ref{scaling_relation})} with the experimental measurements reported by \cite{bohr1996hydraulic} \pfl{(BO1)}.
+Figure \ref{fig:1}(b) compares the predicted jump height $H$ {predicted by (\ref{eq:CAP2})} and radius $R$ {given by (\ref{scaling_relation})} with the experimental measurements reported by \cite{bohr1996hydraulic} {(BO1)}.
 The theory and experiments show excellent agreement {for both the jump radius and the height of the film}.
-The inset figure compares the predicted and measured {values of} $H$ for different flow rates of water {and surfactant solution} reported by \citep{mohajer2015circular} \pfl{(M1, M2)}, and the theory and the experiments again show excellent agreement.
-In table \ref{table:Table_height}, we also compare the predicted and measured $H$ values for silicone oil-1 at a low flow rate \pfl{(D1)}, and there is \pfl{again} good agreement.
+The inset figure compares the predicted and measured {values of} $H$ for different flow rates of water {and surfactant solution} reported by \citep{mohajer2015circular} {(M1, M2)}, and the theory and the experiments again show excellent agreement. \rkb{Notice that reducing surface tension of liquid results in a thinner downstream film which allow both phenomenological model, (\ref{eq:Phenomenological}) and the scaling, (\ref{scaling_relation2}) to be valid and consistent.} In table \ref{table:Table_height}, we also compare the predicted and measured $H$ values for silicone oil-1 at a low flow rate -- surface tension dominated jump regime when $Q<Q_C^*$ -- {(\cite{duchesne2014constant}, D1)}, and there is {again} good agreement.